Appearance

 - Timestamp: When the request was created

-- Status: Pending, Approved, or Rejected
+- Status: Pending, Approved, Rejected, or Expired

 Notifications